-This conference at the National Museum of Ireland – Decorative Arts & History brought together artists, educators, curators and activists to explore the role of artists in museums, consider the impact of artists’ residencies and explore how socially engaged art and other contemporary artist engagements can be fostered as a core strand of work of the museum.
+This conference at the National Museum of Ireland – Decorative Arts & History brought together artists, educators, curators and activists to interrogate the role of artists in museums, consider the impact of artists’ residencies and explore how socially engaged art and other contemporary artist engagements can be fostered as a core strand in the work of the museum.

-It was part of the Museum’s programme of events at the culmination of Anthony Haughey’s residency and his exhibition, we make our own histories, that was on display at Collins Barracks from 28 February to 5 August 2024.
+The conference, which took place on 21 May 2024, was part of the Museum’s programme of events at the culmination of artist Anthony Haughey’s residency and his exhibition, we make our own histories, on display at Collins Barracks from 28 February to 5 August 2024.

 Programme